dodobird181/al-folio/SAM_TODO.md

 - [ ] Make resume info accurate, complete and correct.
 - [ ] Make resume link PDF link properly to my real resume.pdf file.

+LOGO offset outside the header same height as title + subtitle, and when the page gets smaller it moves to the navbar, same width / height!

 Low Priority:
 - [ ] Update 404 page.
 - [ ] Update LinkedIn thumbnail.